totemo/watson/README.md

 * The build scripts use variables set in scripts/watson_common.sh to customise the paths to inputs and outputs.
 * scripts/watson_binaries.sh outputs a ZIP file of the mod classes and resources in ~/.minecraft/versions/.
 The ZIP can be loaded with MagicLauncher or applied to minecraft.jar as a patch.
 * A copy of src/watson/*.yml is placed in the ZIP under watson/.
 These serve as defaults for configuration files.
+* A simple text file, watson/version is stored as a resource in the ZIP and displayed as the current Watson version at startup.
 * The SnakeYAML classes are also built into the ZIP.

 ### Procedure